chanjunha0/machine-yearning/README.md

 ## Repository Structure

+### 24 Hour Projects
+Logs projects completed within a 24 hour timeframe with the goal of quickly grasping new concepts, prioritising breadth.

-### Algorithms
+### Algorithms From Scratch
 Logs my explorations and learnings in the domain of algorithms.
 Includes various algorithms and key functions with detailed explanations and implementations.

+### Cryptography
+Logs my explorations and learnings in the domain of cryptography.
+Features various cryptographic algorithms and ciphers with detailed explanations and implementations.

 ### Projects
 Contains various projects covering different techniques used in machine learning and data analysis.
 Each project includes detailed notebooks, scripts, and additional documentation.

-### Cryptography
-Logs my explorations and learnings in the domain of cryptography.
-Features various cryptographic algorithms and ciphers with detailed explanations and implementations.

 ## Contributions
 Contributions are welcome!
 If you have any suggestions, improvements, or new algorithms/ciphers/projects to add, please feel free to open a pull request or raise an issue.